By Barbara Jones, Mid-Coast Texas Master Naturalist

 This was a job for Dianne!
 She is a friend, fellow Mid-Coast Texas Master Naturalist, and volunteers at the ARK.
-I called her and she said that if I would get some Dawn dish soap and bring it that she would see what she could do.
+I called her and she said that if I would get some Dawn dish soap—the only thing approved for cleaning birds—and bring it that she would see what she could do.
 She suggested that I try to give them some sugar water to keep their strength up until we could check them.

 I tried to drop sugar water on the end of their bills and was not able to get them to drink any at all.
 I do not remain calm in these situations.

-OK, put the contacts in the eyes, throw on some clothes, put the babies in a covered container, and take off for Wal-Mart to get the Dawn.
-It is the only thing approved for cleaning birds.
+OK, throw on some clothes, put the babies in a covered container, and take off for Wal-Mart to get the Dawn.
 I checked the birds several times.
 It appeared that they were even sticking to the paper towel that I had put in the bottom of the container.

 When I got to Dianne’s house, she began to feed the sugar water.
 I was amazed that she put the bill about 1/3 of the way into the syringe and patiently waited for the bird to start drinking.
 That little tongue began to lap so quickly that it was almost too fast to see.
 You could just see the fluid in the syringe going down.
 She waited just a little bit and fed him again.
 After several feedings, she began to clean the bird, using just a drop of Dawn on the feathers.
 I was still holding the other hummer who was weakening even more.